rensfo/QtOrm/README.md

 3. Relation 1:1 and 1:N.
 4. Select using filter.
 5. Auto update based on Q_PROPERTY NOTIFY.
-6. Reestr of selected objects (one reference to the same objects)
+6. Registry of selected objects (one reference to the same objects)